vygr/ChrysaLisp/STATUS.md

 GUI event loop moved out to Lisp.
 And move the SDL event queue handling out to Lisp !

+GUI_SERVICE event->action map.

+Add action-comment-block and action-uncomment-block axctions to the Editor.

 ------

 VP and CScript optimizers improved for clarity and extra cases.